When and how CNNs generalize to out-of-distribution category-viewpoint combinations

+\item \textbf{Separate architectures significantly outperform shared ones on OOD combinations unlike in-distribution:} We also analyze the performance of different architectures in the multi-task setting of simultaneous category and viewpoint classification,~\ie learning category and viewpoint in \emph{Shared} or in \emph{Separate} (no layers shared) architectures.
+Our results reveal that \emph{Separate} architectures generalize substantially better to OOD combinations compared to \emph{Shared} architectures.
+Also, this trend is in stark contrast with the trend for in-distribution combinations, where \emph{Shared} architectures perform marginally better.
+Thus, the belief that \emph{Shared} architectures outperform \emph{Separate} ones when tasks are synergistic should be revisited~\citep{caruana1997multitask}, as their relative performance strongly depends on whether the test sample is in-distribution or OOD.

+\item \textbf{Neural specialization facilitates generalization to OOD combinations:} Existing works suggest that OOD generalization is facilitated by selective and invariant representations~\citep{giles1987learning,riesenhuber1998just,goodfellow2009measuring,achille2018emergence}.
+However, this has not been previously demonstrated for deep learning, and does not extend to simultaneous category and viewpoint classification.
+To address this, we propose the neural mechanism of specialization---the emergence of two types of neurons, one driving OOD generalization for category, and the other for viewpoint.
+This corresponds to neurons selective to a category and invariant to viewpoint, and vice versa.
+We show that the CNN generalization behavior trends correlates with the degree of specialization of the neurons. \end{enumerate}

-These results are consistent across multiple state-of-the-art DNNs in MNIST~\cite{lecun1998gradient} extended with position and scale, the iLab-2M dataset~\cite{borji2016ilab} and in a new challenging dataset of car model recognition and viewpoint estimation, the \textit{Biased-Cars} dataset, which we introduce in this paper.
-This new dataset consists of $15$K photorealistic rendered images of several car models at different positions, scales and viewpoints, and under various illumination, background, clutter and occlusion conditions.
-With these results, we hope to provide a first milestone at understanding the neural mechanisms which enable DNNs to generalize to unseen category-pose combinations.
+These results are consistent across multiple CNNs and datasets including the natural image dataset iLab-2M~\citep{borji2016ilab}, variations of MNIST~\citep{lecun1998gradient} extended with position and scale, and a challenging new dataset of car model recognition and viewpoint estimation---the \textit{Biased-Cars} dataset, which we introduce in this paper.
+This dataset consists of $15$K photo-realistic rendered images of several car models at different positions, scales and viewpoints, and under various illumination, background, clutter and occlusion conditions.
+With this, we hope to provide a first milestone in understanding the underlying mechanisms which enable OOD generalization in Multi-Task Learning for category and viewpoint classification.